Flaming Creatures: Production

-Smith shared an apartment with Tony Conrad, who produced the film's soundtrack.
-The two lived in a building on the Lower East Side, where Angus MacLise lived and René Rivera (later known as Mario Montez) moved.
-They held informal group sessions during the evening which Conrad recorded.
-The soundtrack incorporates "Siboney" by Ernesto Lecuona, "Amapola" by Joseph Lacalle, and various pasodobles.
-Smith began screening unfinished versions of Flaming Creatures to friends.
-Piero Heliczer held a benefit for the film at painter Jerry Joffen's loft.
+Tony Conrad, with whom Smith shared an apartment, produced the film's soundtrack.
+The two lived in a building on the Lower East Side, where musician Angus MacLise lived and into which Mario Montez ended up moving.
+They held informal group sessions during the evening, which Conrad recorded.
+The soundtrack, a tape collage, incorporates "Siboney" by Ernesto Lecuona, "Amapola" by Joseph Lacalle, and various pasodobles.

+As Flaming Creatures was being completed, Smith began screening unfinished versions of it to friends.
+Heliczer held a benefit for the film at painter Jerry Joffen's loft.
 Mekas discussed a private screening of the film through his column in The Village Voice, and Conrad produced a second version of the soundtrack for the film's theatrical premiere.

-Release history
+Release

 Early screenings

-Flaming Creatures premiered April 29, 1963 as part of a double feature with Blonde Cobra at the Bleecker Street Cinema in Manhattan, New York.
+Flaming Creatures premiered on April 29, 1963 as part of a double feature with Blonde Cobra at the Bleecker Street Cinema in Manhattan, New York.
 Later screenings were held at the Gramercy Theatre.
-Because the film had not been submitted for licensing, the shows were free and audiences were asked to donate to the "Love and Kisses for Censors Film Society".
+Because the film had not been submitted for licensing, the shows were free and audiences were asked to donate to the "Love and Kisses to Censors" Film Society.
+Jonas Mekas and Ken Jacobs presented the film as a midnight screening at the Flaherty Film Seminar in August 1963, a trip depicted in Mekas's film Lost, Lost, Lost.

 Film Culture voted in December 1963 to award Smith its Independent Film Award for the film.
 It rented the Tivoli Theatre, known for showing sexploitation films, and planned a screening of Flaming Creatures, excerpts from Smith's Normal Love, and Andy Warhol's Newsreel.
-The theatre canceled the event due to the obscene content in Flaming Creatures.
+However, the theatre canceled the event due to the obscene content in Flaming Creatures.
 Several hundred people gathered at the theatre, and Smith was given his award in an impromptu ceremony.
-A crowd of several hundred people led by Barbara Rubin occupied the Tivoli until police could clear the building.
+A crowd of several hundred people, led by Barbara Rubin, occupied the Tivoli until police could clear the building.